PvE and PvP 2-piece and 4-piece set bonuses for all classes (1.0)

 4. Community News

-We’d like to introduce Jacob Hausman, who has posted his first article: “Enduring Shadow, the PvP Tank Guide”.
+Chong has created a machinima dance video that is well worth watching.
+Impressive work!
+We'd like to introduce Jacob Hausman, who has posted his first article: "Enduring Shadow, the PvP Tank Guide".
 It provides a thorough overview of PvP tanking on either a Sith Assassin or Jedi Shadow, with plenty of useful tips and tricks to help one do better in warzones.

 5. Force Feedback